MehdiBazyar99/Backhaul/README.md

 ### Installation options

 The installer works even when release binaries are not available.
+It automatically installs missing dependencies such as `git` and the Go compiler.
 When run it will prompt you to choose one of the following methods:

 1. **Build from source** – clones this repository and compiles `backhaul` with Go.
 2. **Use an existing binary** – provide the path to a previously built `backhaul` executable.